davetang/learning_vim/README.md

 * [What is Neovim, and how is it different from Vim?](https://vi.stackexchange.com/questions/34/what-is-neovim-and-how-is-it-different-from-vim).
 * [How to share config between Vim and Neovim](https://vi.stackexchange.com/questions/12794/how-to-share-config-between-vim-and-neovim)

+# Language Server Protocol

+> The [Language Server Protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol) (LSP) is an open, JSON-RPC-based protocol for use between source code editors or integrated development environments (IDEs) and servers that provide "language intelligence tools": programming language-specific features like code completion, syntax highlighting and marking of warnings and errors, as well as refactoring routines.
+The goal of the protocol is to allow programming language support to be implemented and distributed independently of any given editor or IDE.
+In the early 2020s, LSP quickly became a "norm" for language intelligence tools providers.
+>
+> Prior to the design and implementation of the Language Server Protocol for the development of Visual Studio Code, most language services were generally tied to a given IDE or other editor.
+In the absence of the Language Server Protocol, language services are typically implemented by using a tool-specific extension API.
+Providing the same language service to another editing tool requires effort to adapt the existing code so that the service may target the second editor's extension interfaces.
+When a user edits one or more source code files using a language server protocol-enabled tool, the tool acts as a client that consumes the language services provided by a language server.
+The tool may be a text editor or IDE and the language services could be refactoring, code completion, etc.
+>
+> The client informs the server about what the user is doing, e.g., opening a file or inserting a character at a specific text position.
+The client can also request the server to perform a language service, e.g. to format a specified range in the text document.
+The server answers a client's request with an appropriate response.
+For example, the formatting request is answered either by a response that transfers the formatted text to the client or by an error response containing details about the error.
+>
+> The Language Server Protocol defines the messages to be exchanged between client and language server.
+They are JSON-RPC preceded by headers similar to HTTP.
+Messages may originate from the server or client.
+>
+> The protocol does not make any provisions about how requests, responses and notifications are transferred between client and server.
+For example, client and server could be components within the same process exchanging JSON strings via method calls.
+They could also be different processes on the same or on different machines communicating via network sockets.